SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Czech Republic.

-We connect you with experienced Czech wildlife cinematographers and coordinate permits through national park authorities and the State Navigation Administration.
-Our team handles location logistics for Šumava, Krkonoše, Bohemian Switzerland and the Moravian Karst, river boat charters on the Vltava and Elbe, and access to protected wetland and pond reserves so your crew can focus on filming.
+Here is the short of it.
+We connect you with skilled Czech wildlife cinematographers and set up permits through national park authorities and the State Navigation Administration.
+Our team handles location logistics for Šumava, Krkonoše, Bohemian Switzerland and the Moravian Karst, river boat charters on the Vltava and Elbe, and access to covered wetland and pond reserves so your crew can focus on filming.

 Capabilities